kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 feature in every graph-based DBMS's query language.
 This distinction is even much more visible if you want to do other graph-specific recursive computation, such as finding shortest paths.
-In  Kùzu, we are starting to work on implementing and optimizing recursive query support and we hope to have first a basic version and then optimized versions that hopefully works very well and contributes to the principles of how these queries should be evaluated.
+In  Kuzu, we are starting to work on implementing and optimizing recursive query support and we hope to have first a basic version and then optimized versions that hopefully works very well and contributes to the principles of how these queries should be evaluated.